Community Development Coordinator

 - Be present and develop familiarity and community with residents in our communities as leaders and mentors, maintaining regular contact with residents, participation and coordination of residence hall events, and campus-wide initiatives.

-- Work with student staff and broader student community to set high community standards.
+- Work with student staff and the broader student community to set high community standards.

 - Uphold College policies governing residence hall communities.